Last Updated on October 9, 2022 by The Noms

 Amount Per Serving: Calories: 188Carbohydrates: 1.3g

-PIN THIS DEATH IN THE AFTERNOON RECIPE FOR LATER!
+PIN THIS DEATH IN THE AFTERNOON COCKTAIL RECIPE FOR LATER!

 Interested in stocking your own home bar?
 Make sure to see our favorites at our Amazon Store!